Introduction

 Where did the standard come from?

-The plugin documentation standard was created to address the frequent complain of lack of documentation, specifically on the Maven plugins.
+The plugin documentation standard was created to address frequent complaints about the lack of documentation, specifically on the Maven plugins.
 The standard was based on the suggestions made on the Maven dev mailing list with some refinements.
-It is a community consensus of what basic documentation a Maven plugin should have.
+It is a community consensus of the basic documentation a Maven plugin should have.

 Why do we need a documentation standard?

 The standard is not a set of rules but a guide to help plugin developers document their plugins better, for the benefit of the users of the plugin.
-The standard also reminds the plugin developers of the important details that needs to be documented, to help speed up the adoption of the plugin.
+The standard also reminds plugin developers of important details that need to be documented to help speed up the adoption of the plugin.

 Generated Documentation